CAMeL-Lab/barec-shared-task-2025/README.md

 Evaluation completed successfully.
 ```

-Each metric is explained in the script and reflects the performance of your predictions on the selected split and task.
+Each metric reflects the performance of your predictions on the selected split and task.

 ## Organizers: